Guides

 An I-130 petition is typically necessary solely in cases where the couple enters into matrimony after the primary spouse obtains LPR status.
 A distinct petition is typically unnecessary when the marriage occurs before the issuance of the green card for the primary spouse.

-Same-sex couples Eligible for K-1 and K3
+Same-sex couples Eligible for K-1 and K3:

 US v.
 Windsor decision rendered by the Supreme Court of the United States.
 In the application process for US immigration benefits, including those awarded under the K-1 and K3 categories, same-sex couples are afforded the same treatment as their heterosexual counterparts.
 Although state regulations about marriage may at times impact the eligibility of foreign nationals for K-1 or K3 visas, this is not the case with state regulations concerning the recognition of homosexual and lesbian ceremonies.